jasonbayton/11ty/_src/projects/kiosk-app-generator/index.md

 You fill out a form at [gen.bayton.org/kiosk](https://gen.bayton.org/kiosk/) and the server substitutes your values into an Android template, compiles, signs and returns the artefact in under a minute.

 Apps are referenced by package name rather than bundled, so the launcher's job is the surface layer (which tiles, where, with what label) while the apps themselves are deployed separately through your EMM.
-The build is accompanied by a source archive of the post-substitution Kotlin, XML and Gradle, plus an exported `kiosk_config.json` describing the full configuration so a future build can import the same setup verbatim.
+The build is accompanied by a source archive of the post-substitution Kotlin, XML and Gradle, plus an exported `kiosk_config.json` describing the full configuration and update code so a future build can import the same setup verbatim.

 ## Who is KIOSK APP GENERATOR for?